 Let’s take a look at some numbers that back this up:

-AI Conferences: only 18% of authors at leading AI conferences are women.
+Only 18% of authors at leading AI conferences are women.

 Therefore, as the following article highlights, male experiences dominate algorithm creations, and female views are not part of the solution.

-How might we avoid bias?
+How can we avoid bias?

 Avoiding bias, as toughed on throughout, is not an easy problem to solve.
 However, as also highlighted, we can take necessary actions to reduce it.